realFrogboy/Cpp-course/6_OpenCL/README.md

 ## Test
         ./bitonic_sort_test

-Program generates 10 sequences of 2^20 floats, sort them and check answers.
+Program generates different sequences of floats, sort them and check answers.
 Also it compares time spent by bitonic sort and time spent by std::sort.

+        ./bitonic_sort_test <number>

+Program generates a sequence of *number* floats and then it executes similarly "./bitonic_sort_test".

         ./gtest